AnyChart/docs.anychart.com/Basic_Charts_Types/OHLC_Chart.md

 **Important Note:**

-AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "Rgb(180,77,77)" you can set "HSV(?,?,?)" or "HTMLConstant" or "#HEXCode"- and the color will be the same.
+AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "Rgb(180,77,77)" you can set "#b44d4d"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

 ## Advanced OHLC Chart sample - OHLC, Line and Range Area Combination

-In the real world application Open-High-Low-Close rarely used alone, in technical analysis they are often combined with other chart types, such as Lines (to show **moving average**), Range Areas (to show **"Bollinger bands"**), and column charts (to show **trading volume**).
+In the real world application Open-High-Low-Close rarely used alone, in technical analysis they are often combined with charts of other types, such as [Lines](./Line-Spline-StepLine_Charts) (to show **moving average**), [Range Areas](./Range_Area-SplineArea_Charts) (to show **"Bollinger bands"**), and [Column Charts](./Column_Chart) (to show **trading volume**).

 AnyChart provides most of features that developer needs to create a complex financial chart, this includes Combination charts, Dashboards and Interactivity features.
 The sample below shows a typical stock trading report and it can be used as a starting point in your integration of AnyChart into Financial/Trading/Reporting application.

 {sample}BCT\_OHLC\_Chart\_10{sample}